 For this fishing baby shower, I spent a fair amount of time handcrafting paper reed centerpieces and assembling a small dessert table.
 Backdrops were not do-able here, and I had to be prepared for whatever tables and arrangements the restaurant had on hand when I showed up…flexibility was something I had to have in spades that day!

-There are a few affiliate links to things I actually used in this party in this post.
+There are a few affiliate links below to things I actually used at the party in this post.
 They cost you nothing but help me keep this site running.

 Aged metal containers and boxes sprouted bouquets of paper reeds to supplement the faux grasses.
 All lined up down the table, they really created a wonderful atmosphere in the restaurant.

-I made a small area for the party favors as well–just some stained scrap wood, more of the reeds and a watercolor painting.
+I made a small area for the party favors as well.
+The “Leatherbury’s Fish Camp” sign is just some stained scrap wood I roughly nailed together and sloppily painted on the name.
+More of the reeds are arranged around the sign with a “thanks for coming” watercolor painting.

 Sadly, I didn’t get a better shot of the banner–it was one of my favorite pieces.
 Really love how the watercolor art all worked with the pennants.